Opportunities to Compete

 • Evan A. Evans Constitutional Law Moot Court

 In 2015 and 2016, the National Moot Court Team competed in the Evan A. Evans Constitutional Law Moot Court Competition, which requires students to prepare oral arguments on various subjects in constitutional law.
 In 2015, the team won the award for having the best brief in the competition, and in 2016, it not only won the competition but also captured second-place honors for its second team.
+It was also recognized in 2016 as having the best speaker in the competition.
 To have two teams from the same school competing against each other is an achievement that no other team has ever accomplished in the Evans competition.

 Awards